MicrosoftDocs/sdk-api/sdk-api-src/content/cfapi/ns-cfapi-cf_callback_parameters.md

 ## -description

-The structure contains callback-specific parameters such as file offset, length, flags, etc.
+This structure contains callback-specific parameters such as file offset, length, flags, etc.

 ## -struct-fields

 ### -field ParamSize

-`CF_CALLBACK_PARAMETERS.ParamSize` is set based on the callback being performed.
+_ParamSize_ is set based on the callback being performed.

 | Callback | ParamSize Information |
 |--------|--------|